DataTech123/AccountingSystemAnalysis.twbx/README.md

 Data Explanations:

 In this project, I have defined to design only some elements of an accounting system based on  my previous experience with accounting processes in SAP and Oracle suites.
 For example, by exploring the "accountingsystemanalysis.twbx" DEMO, it consists of five financial dashboards that can resolve  common accounting operation problems.
-In a real-time working environment, I would directly connect to a system for extraction data source  from the target system or use tool to extract and load from data warehouse for the departmental multi-systems to analye the fact table .
+In a real-time working environment, I would directly connect to a system for extraction data source  from the target system or use tool to extract and load from data warehouse for the departmental multi-systems to analyze the fact table .

 Thank you for reviewing my financial visualization design and the Cost Journal & Account Reconciliation in an Excel file.I welcome any questions from you for further development.